Marshall Koehn

-Marshall Koehn (born August 29, 1992) is a former American football placekicker.
-He was signed by the Miami Dolphins as an undrafted free agent in 2016.
-He played college football at Iowa.
+Marshall Koehn (born August 29, 1992) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes an was signed by the Miami Dolphins as an undrafted free agent in 2016.

 College career

-Koehn attended the University of Iowa from 2012–2015.
+Koehn attended the University of Iowa from 2012 to 2015.
 After a collegiate career in which he made 28 of 36 field goals, he finished with a field goal percentage of 77.8%.
 He helped Iowa beat Pittsburgh 27–24 by kicking a 57-yard field goal as time expired on September 19, 2015.

 Professional career

 Miami Dolphins

 In May 2016, the Miami Dolphins signed Koehn as an undrafted free agent.
 On August 27, 2016, he was waived by the Dolphins.

 Minnesota Vikings

 On January 3, 2017, the Minnesota Vikings signed Koehn.
 On September 2, 2017, he was waived by the Vikings.

 Cincinnati Bengals

 On November 4, 2017, Koehn signed with the Cincinnati Bengals after an injury to Randy Bullock.
-The next day, he kicked an extra point in the second quarter of a 23-7 loss to the Jacksonville Jaguars.
-He was released on November 11, 2017 after Bullock was deemed healthy.
+The next day, he kicked an extra point in the second quarter of a 23–7 loss to the Jacksonville Jaguars.
+He was released on November 11, 2017, after Bullock was deemed healthy.